tugascript/nestjs-oauth/README.md

 This is the source code for the tutorial [Nest Authentication with OAuth2.0](https://dev.to/tugascript/nestjs-authentication-with-oauth20-express-local-oauth-rest-api-3hfj).
-This is the 2<sup>nd</sup> part on a 5 part series, where we will build a production level NestJS OAuth2 service.
+This is the 4<sup>th</sup> part on a 5 part series, where we will build a production level NestJS OAuth2 service.

+However unlike the other parts this one is not production ready. **OAUTH SYSTEMS SHOULD NOT BE IN GRAPHQL**.
+This is just for educational purposes, please use the Express REST or Fastify REST APIs.
+There is nothing wrong with having a Hybrid API, with REST for Authentication and GraphQL for the rest of the API, that is what is recommended.

 ### Contents